frankiewiczkamil/blog/src/content/blog/ssr-strikes-back.md

 I think that next v13+ is a big step forward.
-Not because of the new features or API changes, but rather because it fills the gaps in the existing ecosystem.
+Not because of the new features or API changes, but rather because it fills some of the gaps in the existing ecosystem.

 It also has a potential to change the way we think about web apps architecture, and I hope this trend will be adopted by other frameworks as well.